AscendingPassage.com HOME PAGE.

 by David Roberts, 1838

-Here is the ruin of a temple, consisting of a portico of
+Here is the ruin of a temple consisting of a portico of

-encompassed by a wall, which being joined to the entablature of the
+encompassed by a wall which being joined to the entablature of the

-colonnade, forms a covered portico all round.
+colonnade forms a covered portico all round.
 The southern wall has

 fallen down, apparently from some sudden and violent concussion, as

-the stones are lying on the ground, in layers, as when placed in
+the stones are lying on the ground in layers, as if they have fallen all at once.
+I

 observed some hieroglyphics sculptured upon single stones lying